idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Sweet!

-Naturally, Schemers don't like named functions -- no need when you can throw in a ``lambda`` expression and get those parentheses going!
+Naturally, Schemers don't like named functions because it's a one-use function and we don't need to clutter the namespace -- and no need when you can throw in a ``lambda`` expression and get those parentheses going!

 .. code-block:: scheme